nikita-borisov/QAOA_Hadamard_Finder/README.md

 It can be shown that if $H$
 is an n-by-n Hadamard matrix, then it must be the case $n=1,2$ or $n$ is a multiple of 4.
-The converse is not known, however.
+We don't know if the converse is true, however.

 This problem is called the **Hadamard conjecture**: if $n$ is a multiple of 4 then an n-by-n Hadamard matrix exists.
 We know that the conjecture is true if $n$ is power of 2 (we can the tensor product $H_2^{\otimes n}$ to get a $2^n$